MicrochipTech/SMART_TRANSPORT/BLE_StarNetwork_Trailer/Trailer-Central_Network_Unit/README.md

 **Step 1** - Connect the WBZ451 Curiosity board to the device/system using a micro-USB cable.

 **Step 2** - This application is built by using [BLE Sensor Application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor) as the building block.
-The project graph of the BLE Sensor application is shown below.
+The changes made to the BLE S enosr application is mentioned below.

 | Note | The BLE Sensor application repository can be cloned/downloaded from this [link](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45). |
 | :- | :- |